 Use a before a pronounced h: a historian, a horse, a hysterical joke.
 Use an before an aspirated h: an hour, an honest man.

-When speaking generally, use doctorate, bachelor’s degree, master’s degree (note use of apostrophes).
-Specific academic degrees should be capitalized (ex: Bachelor of Arts degree); when abbreviated, they should include periods: BA degree, BS degree, MA degree, MS degree, MD degree, or PhD degree, as per Chicago 15: 15.21.
+When speaking generally, use doctorate, bachelor's degree, master's degree (note use of apostrophes).
+Specific academic degrees should be capitalized (ex: Bachelor of Arts degree); when abbreviated, eliminate periods: BA degree, BS degree, MA degree, MS degree, MD degree, or PhD degree, as per Chicago 15: 15.21.

 (Department or office)